nicklafferty/craftycody/content/life/turning-our-yard-into-a-magical-forest.md

 We also pulled out the plants under the picture window.
 My husband wasn't a fan and they looked like they might be dead anyway.
 I didn't have a preference, but I love making things ours so I was happy to replace them with a bunch of pretty flowers.
 Hopefully, we'll get some bees and hummingbirds as these babies grow.

+I took some clippings of English Ivy we have growing on the fence in our backyard.
+I stuck them in some water and after a couple of weeks, new roots began to grow.
+I planted some so that they will grow up our stark, white brick and add a lovely cottage feel.

 ### Pathway

 There were stepping stones leading from the sidewalk to the driveway.
 I thought this was a nice idea since you'd be walking through the grass otherwise.
 The stones that were there were sunken into the ground and I thought they needed an update.
 I pulled them all up just by sticking a garden spade into the dirt and using the leverage to pop them out.
 Then, I connected the holes they left by digging a trench between them.
 I tried to keep the width as even I could, but it was fairly laborious work, haha.
 I love square stepping stone so I got seven 12" ones from Lowe's, some black gravel, landscape fabric, and black mulch.
 I put the fabric down in my new trench and secured it with landscape pins.
 I put the mulch on top, then the stones, and then filled in around everything with the gravel.
 It didn't come out perfect, but I really like the look and as I first try I don't think it's too bad.